Partner security requirements for partners using Partner Center or Partner Center APIs

 Purchase Azure Active Directory Premium licenses for the impacted users

-What automation or integration do you have that leverages user credentials for authentication?
+What automation or integration do you have to leverage user credentials for authentication?

 Since the requirement is to enforce MFA for each user, including service accounts, in your partner directory any automation or integration that leverages user credentials for authentication will be impacted.
 So, it important that you identify what accounts are being used in these situations.
-The following is a list of examples of applications or services that should be considered
+See the following list of sample applications or services to consider:

 Control panel used to provision resources on behalf of your customers